SSpeights/PowerShellGuide/powershell-framework.md

 * [Aliases](https://msdn.microsoft.com/en-us/library/dd878329%28v=vs.85%29.aspx)
 * Autocomplete

-Achtung: We are providing links to web pages here but encourage you to use the Powershell console.
+**Achtung**: We are providing links to web pages here but encourage you to use the Powershell console.
 To get a list of PS-verbs,open PowerShell and type `get-verb`.

 ## Powershell Verbs

 While command nouns are configurable, verbs are not.
-Verbs are curated by Microsoft, and you can find the official list by clicking the link in the list above.
+Verbs are curated by Microsoft, and you can find the official list by clicking the link above.
 Even better though, you can get a list of verbs by typing `get-verb` from the command prompt in the PS-Console

 **Verbs are grouped logically,** and it is a good idea get acquainted with, which verbs belong to which groups.
 Knowing verb grouping helps you to search more intuitively for cmdlets.
 You can also filter verbs by group.

 Example: To print all verbs that belong to the "Security" group you type:`get-verb | where-object {$_.Group -eq "Security"}`.

 ## Powershell Nouns

 Nouns can vary based on what the PS cmdlet is supposed to do.
 It is even possible to create your own cmdlets and Powershell modules that access various services.
-So if you leverage the APIs of powershell and another service to create something new the noun part of your powershell cmdlet would be completely unique like - `Get-NewlyIntegratedService.`
+If you leverage the APIs of powershell and another service to create something new, the noun part of your powershell cmdlet would be completely unique like - `Get-NewlyIntegratedService.`

 **Achtung:** When you search for Powershell cmdlets or scripts you can use verbs or nouns or both.
-You can also use wildcard characters like \* to focus your search.
+You can also use wildcard characters like \* for your search.

 ## Aliases